Nicotine

 A combination of these addiction treatment programs can provide a well-rounded, comprehensive approach to nicotine addiction recovery.
 The above continuum of care is designed to bridge the gap between residential or outpatient care and sober living by providing peer support, education, and long-term care.

-Which Medicine Is Best for Quitting Smoking?
+Which Medicine Is Best for nicotine addiction?

 Some medications such as Zyban and Chantix have been approved by the FDA for use in smoking cessation.
 Zyban is an antidepressant and Chantix is a medication that blocks the effects of nicotine in the brain and eases withdrawal symptoms so users can more easily quit smoking and maintain their abstinence on a long-term basis.
+The medication are allowed in sober living.

 Overcoming a nicotine addiction is a long-term process, but it is obtainable with the right aid.
 If you’re interested in learning more about drug rehab programs at Nova, call our admissions team today.